notaryproject/specifications/specs/signing-and-verification-workflow.md

         1. Embed timestamp to the signature envelope.
 1. **Push the signature envelope:** Push the signature envelope generated in the previous step to the repository.
 1. **Generate signature artifact manifest:** As described in [signature specification](./signature-specification.md#storage) create the Notary signature manifest for the signature envelope generated in step 1.
-1. **Push signature artifact manifest:** Push Notary signature manifest to the repository.
+1. **Push signature artifact manifest:** Push the Notary signature manifest to the repository.

 The user pushes the OCI artifact to the repository before the signature generation process as the signature reference must exist for the signature push to succeed.